-You might be asking “What are the advantages of online counseling?” — and that’s a valid question.
-To answer, I’m going to begin with a question of my own.
-Did you know that only a limited number of people who are referred by a physician to seek mental health services ever receive those services?
+You might be wondering, “What are the advantages of online counseling?”
+This is a valid question.
+To answer, I’m going to begin with a question of my own: Did you know that only a limited number of people who are recommended by a physician to seek mental health services actually go on to receive those services?

 Now, you’re probably wondering, “Why?”
-Is it because they do not want to get well, or are there other factors?
-As you might guess, the reasons are many; and among them is the problem that acquiring counseling services is too difficult.
+Is it because these people don’t want to get well, or are there other significant factors?
+As you probably guessed, the reasons are many.
+Among them is that acquiring adequate counseling services is too difficult.
 Consider this: A man suffering from depression must take the following steps to receive counseling…

-- Overcome his apprehension, embarrassment and fear of seeking counseling
+1. Overcome his apprehension, embarrassment, and fear of seeking counseling.

-- Make contact with a service (usually by phone) to schedule a session
+4. Make contact with the service (usually via phone call) to schedule an appointment.

-- Maintain motivation and courage while waiting for a scheduled session—the wait is often weeks or longer
+6. Maintain motivation and courage while waiting for his scheduled appointment.

 (Note: If you’re looking for online counseling services, skip this and visit our online counseling page.)